What are European reference networks?

 Develop research activities as well as clinical trials to improve disease understanding.

-Implement new IT systems to enable cross-boarder clinical collaboration.
+Implement new IT systems to enable cross-border clinical collaboration.

 European Reference Networks additional information